toadmoose/Pokemon-Shiny-Hunt/README.md

 # Pokemon-Shiny-Hunt
 Pokemon Shiny Hunting game made using Python.
+This game implements Pokemon API and simulates encountering, capturing, and selling pokemon.